learn-co-curriculum/phase-1-review-strings-lab/README.md

 //=> "Edsger Dijkstra"
 ```

 If we provide a single argument, `.slice()` will return a copy from that index to the end of the string.
-For example, to grab Dijkstra's last name we could start the slice on index `7`:
+For example, to grab Dijkstra's last name, we could start the slice on index `7`:

 ```js
 'Edsger Dijkstra'.slice(7);